pavan8632/NLPCA-Viz/README.md

 # NLPCA-Viz
 ![alt tag](https://zenodo.org/badge/20544/pavan8632/NLPCA-Viz.svg)

-This is a basic applicaiton meant to do data imputation and perform an Non-Linear Principal Component.
+This is a basic application meant to do data imputation and perform an Non-Linear Principal Component.
 This is an R Shiny Application that requires R and will install numerous dependencies to make run.
 Run the following to bring up the applet on your computer.

 '''
 install.packages('shiny')